04 May 2015

 To set a belay quickly you need to first be able to create solid ‘slow’ belays, as a fast belay that is crap is not a belay at all.
 Below are some building blocks for making good belays:

 This comes down to experience, which only comes from climbing and placing gear.
 Placing gear on lead can feel very different from placing gear at a belay, as on lead, gear placing is more active (you do it on the move, and need to do it quickly), while belay placements are more passive (you can take your time, also know as faffing around).
-Secondly on a multi pitch route the leader can feel more exposed when setting a belay than when leading, with a natural human fear of being pulled off and falling to their doom by their partner, often resulting in to much gear being placed.
+Secondly, on a multi-pitch route, the leader can feel more exposed when setting a belay than when leading, with a natural human fear of being pulled off and falling to their doom by their partner, often resulting in too much gear being placed.

-First off there is no standard operating procedure to climbing and every belay is and will be different.
+First off there is no standard operating procedure for climbing and every belay is and will be different.
 All there are a set of guidelines designed to primarily guide the novice into safe practices.
 As you gain experience you will find that often these practices are not flexible as you need them to be, so you do it the way YOU deem to be safe, i.e. you break the rules based on your own assessment of what is needed.
-If you’re a novice then this is not a good idea, as you need to know, understand and have practiced the rules before you start breaking them.
+If you’re a novice then this is not a good idea, as you need to know, understand and have practised the rules before you start breaking them.
 Instead go by the book, use slings and cord, three pieces equalised etc, but just get good at it.
-Only when you’re belays as text book and fast can you begin to understand where you can break the rules a little.
+Only when you’re belaying as textbook and fast can you begin to understand where you can break the rules a little.

 Well for me it’s simple: I like climbing, I don’t like sitting waiting to climb, and the more climbing that I can do the better, plus when it comes to moving fast on a multi-pitch route most of us can only lead at one speed, so saving the time in between is the best option if you want to get home in the light.